mithi/react-philosophies/README.md

 2. Do you really need `Apollo client`?
 Apollo client has many awesome features, like manual normalization.
 However, it will significantly increase your bundle size.
 If your application only makes use of features that are not unique to Apollo client , consider using a smaller library such as [react-query](https://react-query.tanstack.com/comparison) or [SWR](https://github.com/vercel/swr) (or none at all).

 3. `Axios`?
-Axios is a great library with features that are not easily replicable with the native fetch api.
+Axios is a great library with features that are not easily replicable with native `fetch`.
 But if the only reason for using Axios is that it has a better looking API, then consider just making a wrapper on top of fetch.
 Determine whether or not your application is actually using Axios's best features.

 4. `Lodash/underscore`? [you-dont-need/You-Dont-Need-Lodash-Underscore](https://github.com/you-dont-need/You-Dont-Need-Lodash-Underscore)
 5. `MomentJS`? [you-dont-need/You-Dont-Need-Momentjs](https://github.com/you-dont-need/You-Dont-Need-Momentjs)

+6. You might not need `Context` for theming (`light` and `dark` mode), consider using [`css variables`](https://epicreact.dev/css-variables) instead.

-6. You might not even need `Javascript`.
+7. You might not even need `Javascript`.
 CSS is powerful. [you-dont-need/You-Dont-Need-JavaScript](https://github.com/you-dont-need/You-Dont-Need-JavaScript)

-7. You might not need `Context` for theming (`light` and `dark` mode), consider using `css variables` instead.

 ### 1.1.2 Eliminate code with techniques not unique to `React`.

-Always remember, `React` is just `Javascript` and `Javascript` is just code
+`React` is just `Javascript` and `Javascript` is just code

 1. Simplify [complex conditionals](https://github.com/sapegin/washingcode-book/blob/master/manuscript/Avoid_conditions.md) and exit early if you can.
 2. If there is no discernable performance difference, replace traditional loops with chained higher-order functions (`map`, `filter`, `find`, `findIndex`, `some`, etc)